icgc-argo/argo-docs/docs/data/reads.md

 ## Submitted Reads

 Raw reads submitted by ARGO member programs are used as inputs within the ARGO analytic pipeline.
-Data is accepted in FASTQ, unaligned BAM, or aligned BAM formats, and must be compressed for sunmission.
+Data is accepted in FASTQ, unaligned BAM, or aligned BAM formats, and must be compressed for submission.

 ### File Types